greim/hoxy/readme.markdown

     node hoxy.js

 This will start hoxy on port 8080.
-(To start hoxy on a different port, use `--port=8081`.)
+(For a different port, use `--port=port`.)
 Next, configure your browser's proxy settings to point to hoxy.

 If it doesn't already exist, upon startup hoxy will create a file in the `rules` dir called `rules.txt`.
 Open this file in your text editor and edit/add rules as needed.
 There's no need to restart hoxy each time you save the rules file.